 This post may contain affiliate links.
 Please read my full disclosure policy here.

 Unfortunately, kiddos never seem to get the memo that they can sleep for a whole extra hour when we “fall back”.
-Forget putting them to bed on Saturday evening while it’s still daylight out.
-Even if we can get them to settle down at bedtime, they still wander bright-eyed into our rooms first thing in the morning.
+“Springing forward” is a mess, too.
+Forget putting kids to bed on Saturday evening while there’s still daylight, and good luck getting older ones to wake up on time if you have somewhere to be in the morning.

-Jet lag is a whole new kind of shitty when you’ve just managed to get yourself to sleep and your insomniac kids decide to have a middle of the night party.
-Indeed, time changes of any kind can really wreak havoc on a family’s sleep schedule.
-Like anything else in life, though, it can be hacked.
-Keep reading for some simple strategies for making a time change with kids easier.
+Jet lag is a whole new kind of shitty when you’ve just managed to get yourself to sleep and your insomniac kids decide to have a middle-of-the-night party.

 Why are We So Affected By Time Changes?